ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 .. [#note1] ERA5 cmorization is built into ESMValTool through the native6 project, so there is no separate cmorizer script.

 .. [#note2] Derived on the fly from down & net radiation

+.. [#note2] Note: the latest version of this dataset is now only called "BS", and there is an extra cmorizer available for this!